catalyst-cloud/catalystcloud-docs/source/getting-started/access.rst

 **************************

-The command line interface (CLI) is a very powerful, efficent way to interact with Catalyst Cloud.
+The command line interface (CLI) is a very powerful, efficent way to interact with Sky TV.
 To use the CLI you will need to:

 1. Install the OpenStack CLI.
 2. Tell the OpenStack CLI who you are, and which OpenStack cloud you want to